ministryofjustice/moj-frontend/docs/components/filter.md

 ## Research

-Users don't always see they can filter.
-Some users try to filter from the columns headings Sirius for OPG and Manage Offenders in Custody for HMPPS)

 This component:

 - has been usability tested
 - is working in a live service (Sirius for Office of the Public Guardian)

-Using the native date picker as a filter:

-- tested well with users
-- is accessible in all browsers except Firefox
-- is accessible with all assistive technologies except Dragon
+Users don't always see they can filter.
+Some users try to filter from the columns headings Sirius for OPG and Manage Offenders in Custody for HMPPS)

 <div class="govuk-form-group">
 <table>